Pochette (musical instrument): History

 Many fiddlers in the 18th century used pochettes because of their portability.
 The pochette or pocket fiddle was used by dance masters not only during dances, but when teaching as well.

 The great luthier Antonio Stradivari is known to have made a few pochettes in his career; two are known to have survived to modern times, one possibly in bad shape, and the other on display at the Conservatoire de Paris Museum.

 Sound

 The pochette tends to be tuned one octave above a violin.
 The three-string variant specifically tends to be tuned the highest.
+Michael Praetorius declared in volume 2 of his Syntagma Musicum that the "small discant violin" is tuned c-g-d-a and the "very small, three-string violin", which he called Pochetto, is tuned a-e-b or g-d-a.

-Claudio Monteverdi used the "chirp" sound of the pochette to infer bird song in his aria "Ecco pur ch'a voi ritorno" from the 1607 opera L'Orfeo.
+Claudio Monteverdi used the "chirp" sound of the pochette to suggest bird song in his aria "Ecco pur ch'a voi ritorno" from the 1607 opera L'Orfeo.
 In the opera they are called violini piccoli alla francese ("small French violins").

 The Fellowship of Makers and Restorers of Historical Instruments has expressed that even with a sound post a violin cannot imitate the sound of a pochette enough for the two to be considered the same.